Peng Qi

-Peng Qi is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "General of Heavenly Vision", he ranks 43rd among the 108 Stars of Destiny and seventh among the 72 Earthly Fiends.
+Peng Qi is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "General of Heavenly Vision", he ranks 43rd among the 108 Heroes and seventh among the 72 Earthly Fiends.

 Background

-A native of Dongjing (東京; present-day Kaifeng, Henan), the imperial capital of the Song Empire, Peng Qi is descended from generations of military men.
-He himself serves as a military instructor in Yingzhou (in present-day Anhui province).
-As he fights with a trident with three Spikes and two Blades (三尖兩刃刀), he is nicknamed "General of Heavenly Vision", an allusion to the three-eyed deity Erlang who uses a similar weapon.
+Originally from the capital Dongjing (東京; present-day Kaifeng, Henan), Peng Qi hails from a family who has served in the army for generations.
+He starts out as a military officer in Yingzhou (潁州; around present-day Fuyang, Anhui).
+A highly-skilled warrior who uses a trident with three spikes and two blades (三尖兩刃刀), he is nicknamed "General of Heavenly Vision" as an allusion to the deity Erlang Shen who wields a similar weapon.